 NV Energy DOES NOT offer Time of Use pricing as the default.
 These pricing plans are very common in California, Arizona and Hawaii but are only available by request from NV Energy.
 So, unless you ask NV Energy specifically to be moved to the Time of Use pricing plans, there is zero financial benefit to you in load shifting power.
 For our Mesquite and Pahrump customers, Overton Power District and Valley Electric Association do not offer Time of Use options at all.

 On the standard residential pricing plan for NV Energy, VEA and OPD, you pay the exact same price for every kilowatt hour – no matter when you use it.
 Here in Nevada load shifting power from morning hours to late afternoon/early evening has no financial benefit no matter which utility you buy your energy from.
-If you elect to be on one of NV Energy’s TOU plans, you can only make money from load shifting when summer peak pricing is in effect.
+(If you elect to be on one of NV Energy’s TOU plans, you can only benefit from load shifting when summer peak pricing is in effect.
 That’s only 65 days a year.
-The math just doesn’t pencil out even on TOU.
+The math just doesn’t pencil out – even on the TOU plans.)

 Another way load shifting could help is if your power company has tiered rates.
 You pay so much per kwh up to 500 kwh on Tier 1, then more for 501-2,000 kilowatt hours on Tier 2 and maybe even more for 2,001 and above.
 This is really common in California, but again, we don’t have this here (except for City of Boulder City Power) so there is no financial benefit to load shifting to avoid tiered rates

 The battery most commonly talked about – the Tesla Powerwall – holds 13 kilowatt hours of power and can deliver 5kw in a steady stream.
 It can surge to 7kw for a few seconds.
 That’s not a whole lot of juice.
-Other brands such as Enphase, LG Chem and Sonnen offer slightly different running and surge outputs but it is IMPOSSIBLE to power a central HVAC, pool pump. electric water heater or charge an electric car on a single unit of any of them.
-(Keep reading to find out why!)
+Other brands such as Enphase, LG Chem and Sonnen offer slightly different running and surge outputs but none of them surge over 7kw on a single unit.
+Since most central ACs require a surge current of over 20kw, it is IMPOSSIBLE to power a central HVAC, pool pump, electric water heater or charge an electric car on a single unit of any of them.
+(Keep reading to find out more about surge current.)

-Since these units do not provide nearly enough power to run a central AC or pool pump during an outage unless you get multiple units, the payback math on any brand of battery just doesn’t pencil out in Las Vegas and surrounding areas right now.
+Since these units do not provide nearly enough power to run a central AC (or kind of motor with a high surge current such as a pool pump) during an outage unless you get multiple units, the payback math on any brand of battery just doesn’t pencil out in Las Vegas and surrounding areas right now.

 Solar backup batteries in Las Vegas or Henderson really only make sense if you have 24/7 medical equipment or some other very critical power need and you are willing to spend a LOT of money to avoid having that thing go offline for 5 minutes once a year.